Ronda Payne" />

 Bookkeepers are all about the numbers.
 Right?
-Well, yes and no. Yes, a bookkeeper has to have an affinity for numbers and a solid understanding of bookkeeping principles, but there are other additional qualities and skills that make a good bookkeeper.
+Well, yes and no. A bookkeeper has to have an affinity for numbers and a solid understanding of bookkeeping principles, but there are other additional qualities and skills that make a good bookkeeper.

-We’ve identified nine skills that every professional bookkeeper needs to have:
+Beyond completing a professional bookkeeping or accounting program, we have identified nine skills that every professional bookkeeper or accountant needs to have:

 1. A thirst for learning

-You may have already taken a bookkeeping course or thinking about one.
+You may have already taken some bookkeeping or accounting courses or are thinking about it.
 Getting the right education is a great first step, however, the desire for continuous learning goes beyond that.
 It is the urge to stay on top of any changes in the industry as well as a passion for self-improvement.
 For example, you could learn a new accounting software.

 2. Organization skills